Contents

 On Concluding Part

-Visit your dentist on a regular basis to learn how to successfully monitor your dental health and care for any signs of gum disease
+Visit your dentist regularly to learn how to successfully monitor your dental health and care for any signs of gum disease.

 If you already have bleeding gums, they can advise you on how to limit the bleeding to a minimum while verifying that the bleeding is not caused by a more serious problem.